Latest sunsets follow summer solstice | EarthSky.org

 Source: timeanddate.com

 If the Earth’s axis stood upright as our world circled the sun, and if, in addition, the Earth stayed the same distance from the sun all year long, then clock time and sun time would always agree.
-However, the Earth’s axis is titled 23.45o out of vertical, and our distance from the sun varies by about 5 million kilometers (3 million miles) throughout the year.
+However, the Earth’s axis is titled 23.44 degrees out of vertical, and our distance from the sun varies by about 3 million miles (5 million km) throughout the year.
 At and around the equinoxes, solar days are shorter than 24 hours, yet at the solstices, solar days are longer than 24 hours.

 The latest sunset always comes on or near June 27 at mid-northern latitudes every year.